-Album Review – To All The Glory We Never Had (2020) (Kocliko Records)
+Album Review – To All The Glory We Never Had by The National Honor Society (2020) (Kocliko Records)

 This blog’s label (Subjangle) has 5 ‘co-founders’.
 The term is really just used to described five cyber-mates who get together once a month or so and chat nonsense about music and ‘occasionally’ reach consensus about an act we might like the label to collaborate with.